alphagov/government-service-design-manual/Copy and content/styleguide.md

     -   1,000
     -   all numbers are in numerics (including 1–9)
     -   use words with common sense, eg when starting a headline:
-        Thirty-four hula hoops found in researcher’s drawer
+        Thirty-four hula hoops found in researcher's drawer
-    -   use words for common expressions, eg “the minister will be looking at one or two areas”
+    -   use words for common expressions, eg "the minister will be looking at one or two areas"

     ### Quotes